kyodo-tech/orchid/README.md

 - **Simplicity**: Designed to be easy to understand and use, with minimal boilerplate.
 Orchid's core is around 1k lines of code.
 - **Data Passing**: Facilitates data passing between nodes using byte arrays, aligning with flow-based programming paradigms.
 - **Dynamic Routing**: Supports dynamic routing based on data and error conditions, enabling flexible workflow logic.
-- **Sequential & Parallel Flow**: Orchid executes workflows sequentially by default, with support for per node implicit parallelism and client initiated dynamic parallelism.
+- **Sequential Execution by Default**: Executes workflows sequentially by default.
+When a node has multiple outgoing edges, it deterministically follows the first path unless parallelism is explicitly enabled.
+- **Explicit Parallelism**: Allows explicit parallel execution through the `DisableSequentialFlow` node option.
+By setting this option on a node, you enable it to execute multiple outgoing paths in parallel, making parallelism an intentional design choice.
 - **Hybrid Execution**: Allows both synchronous and asynchronous task execution.
 - **Modular**: Encourages modular code by encapsulating functionality within independent nodes.
 - **Retry Policies**: Allows to define custom retry policies for each task.